What is Docker Swarm?

 Docker Swarm is a container orchestration tool for clustering and scheduling Docker containers.
 With Swarm, IT administrators and developers can establish and manage a cluster of Docker nodes as a single virtual system.

 Docker Swarm lets developers join multiple physical or virtual machines into a cluster.
 These individual machines are known as nodes or daemons.

 Docker Swarm also lets admins and developers launch Docker containers, connect containers to multiple hosts, handle each node's resources and improve application availability throughout a system.

-Docker Engine, the layer between the OS and container images.
+Docker Engine, the layer between the operating system and container images, natively uses Swarm mode.
 Swarm mode integrates the orchestration capabilities of Docker Swarm into Docker Engine 1.12 and subsequent releases.
 Docker Swarm uses the standard Docker API to interface with other Docker tools, such as Docker Machine.

-An IT administrator controls Swarm through a swarm manager, which orchestrates and schedules containers.
+An IT administrator controls Swarm through a swarm manager, which orchestrates and schedules containers within the swarm.
 The swarm manager, which is also a Docker node, lets a user create a primary manager instance and multiple replica instances in case the primary instance fails.

-Docker Swarm load balancing
+Docker Swarm automated load balancing

 Swarm uses three different strategies to determine on which nodes each container should run: